SEO in Tourism: Things to Keep in Mind

 For example, if you run a pub in Dublin, you can significantly expand your reach with this strategy.
 You’ll be listed in SERPs every time a tourist who wants to enjoy “the best craft beer in Dublin” googles the phrase and your are shown on the map.

 SEO takes time to get results, so instead of giving up after a month or two, you should be persistent and carry on.
 Some of the advice we discussed in this article can be complex (and more importantly, time-consuming) for someone who’s not an SEO specialist.
-If you need help gearing your website towards attracting visitors and improving your rankings, Cube Digital can offer assistance – give us a call today.
+If you need help gearing your website towards attracting visitors and improving your rankings, BeFound SEO can offer assistance – give us a call today.

 Leave a comment